KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Experiments and Results

 \subsection{Implementation Details}

 For all three datasets, we set the learning rate to 1e-4 and trained with the Adam optimizer, incorporating a cosine annealing learning rate scheduler with a minimum learning rate of 1e-5.
 The loss function used was a combination of binary cross-entropy and dice loss.
 Each dataset was split in a 4:1 ratio for training and validation, respectively.
 Training was conducted over 400 epochs, with basic data augmentations like random rotation and flipping, applied to the inputs.
+The model was implemented using PyTorch on an NVIDIA RTX A6000 GPU.

+The loss in KAN-Mamba FusionNet architecture is computed using a combination of binary cross entropy (BCE) loss and dice loss functions, measuring the deviation from ground truth labels for entire set of N pixels.
+These losses are defined in \eqref{bce} and \eqref{dice} as follows:

+where $z_i$ and $\hat{z}_i$ represent the pixel-wise label from actual and estimated measures respectively.
+A small constant $c$ is included in dice loss to handle division by zero.
+The BCE loss quantifies the pixel-wise classification error, whereas the dice loss is useful for obtaining accurate segmentation results, since it emphasizes region-based optimization.
+The dice loss also handles class imbalance in datasets by measuring the overlap between estimated and ground-truth masks.
+The combination of these two losses, as defined in equation \eqref{eq:loss}, helps in faster and more consistent convergence, leading to more accurate clinically relevant segmentation results.